near/nearcore/runtime/runtime-params-estimator/emu-cost/README.md

          ../../target/release/runtime-params-estimator --home /tmp/data --accounts-num 20000 --iters 1 --warmup-iters 1

 Note that it may take some time, as we execute instrumented code under the binary translator.
+Also note that results in different launches may differ, because number of instructions operating with disk cache is not fully determined, as well as weight of RocksDB operations.
+To improve estimation, you can launch it several times and take the worst result.

 ## IO cost calibration